zowe/docs-site/docs/troubleshoot/troubleshoot-app-framework.md

    ZIS status - Failure (name='ZWESIS_STD      ', cmsRC=39, description='Cross-memory call ABENDed'
    ```

-   then, the setup and configuration of the cross memory server is completed successfully.
+   then, the setup and configuration of the cross memory server did not complete successfully.
 You must follow the steps as described in [Manually installing the Zowe Cross Memory Server](../user-guide/install-zos.html#manually-installing-the-zowe-cross-memory-server) to set up the cross memory server.

    - Check that the ZWESIS01 started task is running and look into the log for any problems such as unable to find the load module.